G-MAKROGLOU/migr8/README.md

 </ul>

 <p>
-    A second option is to run Self Hosted Agent Pools on your own infrastructure, and purchase parallelization with the burdens of purchasing and maintaining the hardware.
+    Another way to utilize Azure pipelines is to run Self Hosted Agent Pools on your own infrastructure, and purchase parallelization with the burdens of purchasing and maintaining the hardware.
 Also, in case you need parellelization, you'll have to purchase it.
 </p>

 <p>